Murkowski explains her support for gun safety bill

 Saying that Americans need to see Congress respond to gun violence, Sen. Lisa Murkowski discussed her support Thursday for the Bipartisan Safer Communities Act and its measures to improve school safety and mental health services for young people.

-The bill is expected to come before the Senate for a vote as early as Saturday.

-The bill strengthens background checks for adult gun buyers under 21.
+The legislation strengthens background checks for adult gun buyers under 21.
 It also increases local funds for school safety, mental health care and violence prevention.

 “It is important to respond to the public’s demand for some common sense approaches on guns and safety,” Murkowski told Alaska reporters at a press conference Thursday.
 “None of this infringes on Second Amendment rights or Alaska’s respect for the Second Amendment and firearm rights.”